-Transportation recommendations for this sector are shown on Figure 50.
+Transportation recommendations for this sector are shown on Figure 38.
 In some instances, site-specific transportation recommendations are included in the land use recommendations section.
 The figures show access orientation, circulation plans, interchange impact areas and generalized locations of proposed transit facilities.
 The recommendations contained in the Area Plan text and maps, the Policy Plan and Transportation Plan map, policies and requirements in the Public Facilities Manual, the Zoning Ordinance, and other standards will be utilized in the evaluation of development proposals.

 The early and mid 20th century and more dispersed neighborhoods and open spaces in this sector may contain significant heritage resources.
 In particular is Gum Springs, 19th century Free Black community.
-Survey work should be undertaken to locate and preserve significant heritage resources.
-Additionally, preservation of the Hollin Hills subdivision is encouraged.
+The Pride of Fairfax, a Masonic Lodge and Community Landmark for Gum Springs, is located at Tax Map Parcel 102-1 ((1)) 98.
+It should be evaluated for potential inclusion in the Inventory of Historic Sites.
+Additional survey work Survey work should be undertaken to locate and preserve significant heritage resources.
+Additionally, preservation of the Hollin Hills subdivision, listed in The National Register of Historic Places, is encouraged.